Azure/Virtual-Machine-Restore-Points/Cross Region VM Restore Points/Cross Region VM Restore Points.md

 * Currently, the replication progress in only updated once every 10mins.
 Hence for disks that have low churn, there can be scenarios where only the initial (0) and the terminal replication progress (100) can be seen.
 * Maximum copy time that is supported is 2 weeks.
 If there is huge amount data to be copied to the target region, depending on the bandwidth available between the regions, the copy time could be couple of days.
 If the copy time exceeds 2 weeks, the copy operation will be terminated.
 * There are no error details provided when a Disk Restore Point copy fails
-* When a disk restore point copy fails, its completion percent is shown as 0, not the intermediate value where it stopped copying.
+* When a disk restore point copy fails,  intermediate completion percentage where the copy failed is not shown.
 * Restoring of Disk from Restore point does not automatically check if the disk restore points replication is completed.
 You need to manually check the replication status and start restoring the disk only after the disk restore points is replicated successfully.
 * Out of order copying of Restore Points is not supported.
 Meaning, if you have 3 restore points - RP1, RP2, RP3.
 If you have copied RP1 and RP3 to target region, you cannot copy RP2.
+* Currently, the restore points and cross region copy charges get billed on an incorrect/non-existent resource.
+On clicking the resource it shows that it doesn't exist/not found.

 ## Frequently asked questions (FAQs)
 **Question: Can I copy the same RPC and RPs to multiple regions (one-to-many) independently to one another?
-Can this be done in parallel? or Is there any dependency between them?**
+Can this be done in parallel?**
 Answer: Yes

-**Question: On the VM Restore Points Copy/Replication Status: How can I get the original RP creation time? is it provisioningDetails.creationTime?**
+**Question: On the VM Restore Points Copy/Replication Status: How can I get the original RP creation time?
+Is it provisioningDetails.creationTime?**
 Answer: GET on the Restore Point will return the creation time of that Restore Point.
 To get the creation time of the original Restore Point, you need to call GET on the original Restore Point.

 **Question: Can I start work on a specific Disk Restore Point once it is copied to the target region (replicationStatus.Status.Code=succeeded) even if other disk restore points copy has NOT completed yet or failed?**